Understanding of the properties of neural network approaches for transient light curve approximations: PLAsTiCC Dataset

-For the peak finding test we take only objects of SN~Ia type.
-Similarly to the classification task, we use the approximation methods to convert light curves into 1D images.
-Then, we use them to estimate time of peaks using two approaches considered in Section~\ref{sec:peak_finding}: direct and CNN based.
-About 60\% of the light curves are used to train the CNN, and other 40\% are used to estimate the peak finding quality.
-Quality metric values are demonstrated in Tab.~\ref{tab:peak_metrics_plastic_direct} and Tab.~\ref{tab:peak_metrics_plastic_cnn}.
+For the peak identification test, we considered only Type~Ia SNe.
+Similar to the classification task, we used approximation methods to convert light curves into 1D images.
+After that, we use them to estimate the time of peak applying two approaches described in Section~\ref{sec:peak_finding}: direct and CNN-based.
+About 60\% of the light curves were used to train the CNN, while the other 40\% are used to estimate the peak identification quality.
+The quality metric values are demonstrated in Table~\ref{tab:peak_metrics_plastic_direct} for direct method and Table~\ref{tab:peak_metrics_plastic_cnn} for CNN-based method.

-Tab.~\ref{tab:peak_metrics_plastic_direct} shows that GP model has better results for the direct approach, than the neural network-based approximation methods.
-Tab.~\ref{tab:peak_metrics_plastic_cnn} shows that CNN helps reduce the error of the peak prediction more than twice depending on the approximation methods.
-In this case, the best results are for the MLP method (sklearn) and the GP model on the second place.
+Table~\ref{tab:peak_metrics_plastic_direct} shows that the direct approach to the peak identification demonstrates better results when it is applied to the light curves approximated with GP model, compared to the neural network-based methods.
+Table~\ref{tab:peak_metrics_plastic_cnn} illustrates that CNN helps reduce the error of the peak prediction by more than half, depending on the approximation methods.
+In this case, the best results were achieved with the MLP method (sklearn) and the GP model ranked second.